"Grief overwhelms the soul": Politicians and celebrities react to Texas elementary school mass shooting

 "Prayers for the people in Texas man those are kids that were killed smh this world needs God smh," rapper Offset tweeted.

-The shooter is also dead, according to Abbott, who ordered the state's flag to be flown at half-staff.

-President Biden also ordered the U.S. flag to be flown at half-staff through May 28.
-He is expected to speak about the shooting later Tuesday night.
+President Biden has ordered U.S. flags to be flown at half-staff through May 28.

 for more features.